Mahindra launches new range of lightweight tractors

 “Embodied with innovation and technology, OJA tractors empower Mahindra to address 25 percent of the global tractor industry, while opening new markets like Europe and ASEAN,” Sikka said.

-“Unveiling seven agile Lightweight 4WD Tractors Light Weight 4WD OJA tractors (21-40HP) in India, equipped with pioneering technologies, truly embodies our commitment to revolutionise farming worldwide.
+"Unveiling seven agile Lightweight 4WD Tractors Light Weight 4WD OJA tractors (21-40HP) in India, equipped with pioneering technologies, truly embodies our commitment to revolutionise farming worldwide," he added.

 Discover the latest business news, Sensex, and Nifty updates.
 Obtain Personal Finance insights, tax queries, and expert opinions on Moneycontrol or download the Moneycontrol App to stay updated!